HawtBeagle/classcard_assignment/README.md

 2. To handle multiple concurrent transactions on the same user, we use Redis Streams to ensure events are processed sequentially per user.
 On the database side, we wrap updates in row-level transactions (lockForUpdate) to prevent race conditions.
 This guarantees ordering and consistency even when concurrent actions happen.

+Part 3 Multi tenant data isolation

+1. Used a global Eloquent scope (TenantScope) to automatically filter all queries based on the logged-in user’s tenant_id.
+    -> This ensures developers don’t accidentally forget to add tenant filtering.
+    Example: User::all() automatically fetches only users belonging to the authenticated tenant.

+    Auto-set tenant_id on creation:
+    -> Whenever a new record (user, form data) is created, the model automatically assigns the tenant_id of the authenticated user.

+    By implement this we have
+        -> Centralized enforcement of tenant isolation.
+        -> Less chance of human error in queries.
+        -> Works at both query and creation levels.

+    User Model
+    -> Added tenant_id to $fillable.
+    -> Added booted() method:
+    -> Applies TenantScope globally.
+    -> Uses auth()->user()->tenant_id to filter all queries automatically.

+    Refer to: App\Scopes\TenantScope.php
+    App\Models\User.php

+2. How can we ensure tenant level isolation at controller/service layer -> We have already used global scope at application layer -> The scope automatically applies the filter and fetches the data based on the tenant id of the loggedin user -> When creating a new record also , tenant id is automatically set based on the loggedin user

+3. How can we test tenant data leaks
+    -> Ensure that users can only access data belonging to their own tenant and that new records are correctly assigned to the tenant.
+    How the test works:
+        -> Simulate a logged-in user for a specific tenant.

+        -> Fetch data (User::all()) and assert that all returned rows have the same tenant_id as the logged-in user.

+        -> Create a new user and assert that the tenant_id is automatically set to the logged-in user’s tenant.

+    Refer to: test\Feature\TenantIsolationTest.php